Leaves of Absence - UTDBP3054

 Except in cases of an emergency or when other specific notification arrangements have been made in agreement with the employee's supervisor, three (3) consecutive work days of absence without notice is job abandonment and is cause for immediate dismissal from employment.

-- Continuous Absence of More Than Three (3) Work Days: For an employee to be eligible to use accrued sick leave during a continuous period of more than three (3) work days, an employee shall send to the employee's supervisor a licensed practitioner's certification showing the cause or nature of the condition or another written statement of the facts for the sick leave that is acceptable to the supervisor.
-This certification or statement should be sent to the supervisor during the period of absence or immediately upon return to work.
+- Continuous Absence of More Than Three (3) Work Days: For an employee to be eligible to use accrued sick leave during a continuous period of more than three (3) work days, an employee shall provide a return to work release to their supervisor and the Leave Administrator.
+Additionally, the employee must also provide a licensed practitioner's certification or other written statement showing the cause or nature of the condition that is acceptable to the Leave Administrator in determining if an FMLA qualifying events exists..
+This certification should be sent to the Leave Administrator during the period of absence or immediately upon return to work.

 Falsification of Certification

-Falsification of a licensed practitioner's certification is cause for dismissal from employment.
+Falsification of a licensed practitioner's certification and/or providing false medical information is cause for dismissal from employment.

 Confidentiality of Medical Records

 Any document containing medical information about an employee is considered a medical record and is regarded as confidential.
-Medical records are kept in a file separate from all other employee records and are available to persons other than the department head and immediate supervisor only when there is a legitimate business need to know.
+Medical records are kept in a file separate from all other employee records and are available to the Leave Administrator and other authorized personnel in the Office of Human Resources.

 Sick Leave Abuse